DFE-Digital/get-into-teaching-app/app/views/content/international-qualified-teacher-status.md

 ## Six reasons to apply for iQTS

-1. Complete iQTS, and you'll automatically be awarded [QTS](https://www.gov.uk/guidance/qualified-teacher-status-qts) with no further fees or training
+1. Complete iQTS, and you'll automatically be awarded [qualified teacher status (QTS)](https://www.gov.uk/guidance/qualified-teacher-status-qts) with no further fees or training

 2. You'll gain the skills, experience and knowledge to become an excellent teacher, with an internationally transferable qualification backed by the UK government